kaorahi/lizgoban/README.md

 * Detect encoding of SGF files etc.
 * [Support TamaGo](#TamaGo).
 * Deprecate the display of preferred moves by "AIs for handicap games".
+* Deprecate homemade "aggressiveness" features and rely on the native KataGo features.

 Incompatibilities: